Last Updated on August 1, 2023 by Gary Stephen

 Feed Your Fish

 Your fish are pivotal and relevant to your aquaponics system, so they must stay fully nourished.
 Their feeding routine should be daily: once in the morning and again before sundown.
 And at worst they should be fed once a day.
-Although an automatic fish feeder can be used in case of your absence, it is more profitable to be around while feeding your fish to do a health check, because if you see that your fishes are not feeding properly, it may be a sign that something is wrong.
+Although you can use an automatic fish feeder when absence, it is more profitable to be around while feeding your fish to do a health check.
+The reason is that if you see that your fishes don’t eat properly, it may be a sign that something is wrong.

 Check the Temperature of Your Fish Tank

-It’s sacrosanct and vital that the correct water temperature is maintained in the fish tank(s) to create an ideal environment for the aquaponics fish species present.
+It’s sacrosanct and vital that you maintain the correct water temperature in the fish tank(s) to create an ideal environment for the aquaponics fish species present.
 It’s a check that can be quickly done with ease just by searching on the perfect temperature for the type of fish you’ll be raising.
-The important aspect is that this must be done every day.

 Check for Insects

 It is better to solve an insect problem on time because it can quickly get out of hand.
-Whenever a plant is harvested, you should check for insects, which will usually reside beneath plant leaves or in the stem areas.
-Given its importance, this should be done weekly.
+Whenever a plant is harvested, you should check for insects.
+This will usually reside beneath plant leaves or in the stem areas.
+Given its importance, you should check weekly.

 Check The ph.
 Levels

 The ph. level in your aquaponics system is what determines the nutrients your plants will take in, the reproduction of the bacteria and how healthy your fish would be.
-It can be argued that the ph. level is the most important factor in determining how the aquaponics system works.
-Hence, it is vital that it be checked every week.
-The proper ph. level should be between 6.5 and 7.0, while some aquaponics systems steadily maintain this; over time, most system’s ph. will decrease naturally.
-If it drops below 6.5, it’s high time hydrated lime or potash is added to increase the ph. levels again.
+Some thinks that the pH level is the most important factor in determining how the aquaponics system works.
+Hence, it is vital that you check it every week.
+The proper ph. level should be between 6.5 and 7.0, while some aquaponics systems steadily maintain this.
+Over time, most system’s pH will decrease naturally.
+If it drops below 6.5, it’s high time to add hydrated lime or potash to increase the ph. levels again.